View into the Eagle Butte Coal Mine in Gillette in Wyoming's Powder River Basin Gillette, USA

 Our World in Data | CC BY 4.0

-Can we Achieve a Coal Phaseout?
+Can We Achieve A Coal Phaseout?

 One of the fastest ways to stay within the 1.5°C target is to phase out coal.
 The IPCC has stated that global coal use in electricity generation must fall by 80% below 2010 levels by 2030, and that all OECD countries must end coal use by the same year.
 They report that all coal-fired power stations must be shut by 2040 at the latest.

-Of the OECD countries 27 out of 38 are committed to being coal-free by 2030.
+Of the OECD countries, 27 out of 38 are committed to being coal-free by 2030.
 Eleven countries have already closed their last power plants, including Iceland, Switzerland, Luxembourg, Latvia, Belgium, Sweden, Austria, Portugal, Norway, Slovakia and the UK.

-A concerning resurgence of coal in China is underway.
+A concerning state-backed resurgence of coal in China is underway.
 In recent years, they have ramped up the construction of new coal-fired plants.
 China is responsible for 95% of all new coal power construction.

-A phaseout of the coal industry must occur alongside a phase-in of renewable energy production to ensure energy security and a future of clean energy production.
+A phaseout of the coal industry must occur alongside a phase-in of renewable energy production to ensure energy security and a clean energy future.
 Many regions are economically dependent on coal mining and related activities, and the closure of mines and power plants will result in job losses.
 Governments must open up opportunities for green jobs, economic diversification, and new skills training to ensure a just transition.

 Protesters line the streets to campaign against Big Coal.
 The is a large banner that says 'Clean Coal is a Dirty Lie'